raystack/optimus/docs/concepts/overview.md

 ## Assets

-There should be an asset folder along with the `job.yaml` file generated via `opctl` when a new job is created.
+There could be an asset folder along with the `job.yaml` file generated via `optimus` when a new job is created.
 This is a shared folder across base transformation task and all associated hooks.
 For example, if BQ2BQ task is selected, it should generate a template `query.sql` file for writing the BigQuery transformation SQL.
 Assets can use